 Moreover, computer engineering graduates need to be proficient in the following:

 Whether you study computer science or computer engineering, or any degree for that matter, you can expect to face challenges along the way.
 These challenges range between financial, personal, emotional, mental, and academic ones.
-However, most of these obstacles are a part of college life and, depending on how you handle them, they may just motivate you to give your best.
+In terms of financial constraints, students can look into the available scholarship for computer engineering and computer science majors.
+As for the rest of the challenges, most of these obstacles are a part of college life and, depending on how you handle them, they may just motivate you to give your best.

 There is no clear-cut answer to which degree is more challenging, Both degrees are designed to bring the best out of students.
 At one point or another, they will prove difficult even to the best of students.
 After all, both degrees deal with different branches of mathematics and science, which are challenging in their own respects.
 However, one degree may seem harder than the other if you do not choose the degree that suits your eventual career goals and interests.